Skip to main content

 • A combination of modules that when combined contain 49 percent or more of the number of days in the payment period, excluding scheduled breaks of five or more consecutive days and all days between modules.

-• Coursework equal to or greater than the coursework required for the institution's definition of a half-time student under Section 668.2 for the payment period.
+• Coursework equal to or greater than the coursework required to be a half-time student for the payment period.
+Half time is defined as 6 credits for Undergraduate students and 4.5 credits for Graduate students.

 • Written Confirmation of Future Attendance